 If we pay attention to the stories we create in our head, they narratives are always commensurate with the beliefs we hold about ourselves.
 What we see in our lives depends largely on what we’re looking for.
 In other words, we create these stories and then look for “evidence” to support them.

 We have a very empowering, self-aggrandizing narrative or storyline at the beginning of a relationship, and a very disheartening, diminutive, and self-deprecating storyline when one ends.
 But in either scenario, it’s the internal dialogue we’re having with ourselves, that is creating our feelings.
 NOT our lover!!!

-Lacking this self-awareness, we look out side ourselves for people we can glob onto.
-This “Crazy lil’ Thing Called Love” is highly addictive, and like any other drug, when we indulge in it, we dangle ourselves precariously between bliss and annihilation, because the love for ourselves is now tethered to someone that at any moment can walk out of our lives and unfortunately take our sense of self-worth with them.
-We’ve unwittingly reduce that person down to our “drug of choice” and will subsequently experience withdraw symptoms in their absence.
+Lacking this self-awareness, we look outside ourselves for souls we can glob onto.
+This “Crazy lil’ Thing Called Love” is highly addictive, and like any other drug, when we indulge in it, we dangle ourselves precariously between bliss and annihilation, because the love and grandiose appraisal we have of ourselves is now tethered to someone that at any moment can walk out of our lives and unfortunately take our imported sense of self-worth with them.
+We’ve unwittingly reduce our lover down to our “drug of choice” and will subsequently experience withdraw symptoms in their absence.

 Robert Palmer, in the most apropos way, described this obsession in his song ADDICTED TO LOVE.
 In the off chance you’re one of the few people on earth that are not familiar with the mega-hit, you can click here to watch the music video.
 Something tells me the lyrical content will resonate with you.
 Click here: https://youtu.be/XcATvu5f9vE

 What so many call love, is a complicated interplay between a panacea of hormones, biochemistry, neural peptides, emotions, impressions and nuances we’ve been encoded with since early childhood, that all contribute to how we experience another person we are romantically involved with.